-Florian said she has met many people who share her passion for helping others, including financial advisors who have been through traumatic experiences themselves and have learned through those experiences.
+Florian said she has met many people who share her passion for helping others, including financial professionals who have been through traumatic experiences themselves and have learned through those experiences.

 Most businesses are largely dependent on the relationships owners build with their clients.
-Florian believes advisors can be very good at personal interaction skills, but if they aren’t prepared for those tough times, they will stumble over the words, not know what to say and eventually alienate clients.
+Florian believes financial professionals can be very good at personal interaction skills, but if they aren’t prepared for those tough times, they will stumble over the words, not know what to say, and eventually alienate clients.

 “If you set yourself apart because you know how to ask non-intrusive, inviting questions, you know how to listen and you know how to offer support without intruding into a client’s personal life, you not only build trust and loyalty, but you will gain referrals,” Florian said.
 “Because I facilitate support groups, I see how those referrals and relationships work.
 People talk to each other, and the one thing they want to know most is who they can trust in the most vulnerable and difficult times of their lives.
 Is that you?”